Even just a bit of advertising changes the game in word-of-mouth marketing

-Category: Environment Hits: 1A professor of sociology uses computer simulations of networks to reveal how the presence of even just a bit of advertising or other mass communication -- 'top-down' information that comes from outside a given network -- effectively equalizes the influence of everyone across that network.
+Category: Environment Hits: 2A professor of sociology uses computer simulations of networks to reveal how the presence of even just a bit of advertising or other mass communication -- 'top-down' information that comes from outside a given network -- effectively equalizes the influence of everyone across that network.
 When advertising exists... 'it's not that word-of-mouth doesn't matter -- it's that nobody is particularly important for the process,' he said.

 Read more https://www.sciencedaily.com/releases/2021/03/210302094059.htm